wizarin/obsidian/uni/code/_code_glossary.md

 -
 	**While**
 	While loops check the condition of the loop at the top, conditions can be Boolean expressions using operators and 'words' like `while x not in y`

+**Extraction and Inversion** is used to de-nest code.
+Extraction, taking out a part of the code and making it a separate function